kj_icon.jpg

 The demand for carbon offsets grew, partly due to high-profile commitments by major corporations to achieve carbon neutrality such as Microsoft and the Walt Disney Company amongst many.

-This period saw establishment of more best practises and increase engagement from the private sector.
-There was also an expansion in the type of projects and geographies with expansion of methodologies.
-For example first REDD+ credits, which stands for “reducing emissions from deforestation and forest degradation in developing countries” were issued in 2011.
-These types of credits have been getting a lot of media attention recent, read more here.
+This period saw establishment of more best practises and increased engagement from the private sector.
+There was also an expansion in the type of projects and geographies.
+For example, the first REDD+ credits, which stands for “reducing emissions from deforestation and forest degradation in developing countries” were issued in 2011.

 As sustainability and environmental, social, and governance (ESG) reporting gained importance, the voluntary carbon market became intertwined with broader sustainability strategies.
 And there was also an increased focus on linking these projects to the Sustainable Development Goals, which were adopted by the United Nations in 2015.

-This period saw another big milestone for climate when in 2015 during COP21, 196 countries signed the Paris Agreement.
+This period saw another big milestone for climate.
+At COP21, 196 countries signed the Paris Agreement.
 This replaced the Kyoto Protocol with new emission reduction targets for countries and the countries agreed a goal of limiting the global temperature increase to 1.5C.
 The agreement also included an Article 6 which is the section of the agreement that aims to increase climate ambition by allowing countries to voluntarily cooperate with each other to achieve their emission reduction targets.
 This means that, under Article 6, a country (or countries) will be able to transfer carbon credits earned from the reduction of GHG emissions to help one or more countries meet climate targets.

-The devil is in the details when it comes to the implications Article 6 will have on the voluntary carbon market.
-Discussions and negotiations are ongoing since 2015 and more specifically regarding Article 6.4 which recognises the ability for companies or individuals to engage in mitigations of greenhouse gas emissions as well and how this will be reconciled with each country’s targets (known as nationally determined contributions or NDCs).
+The devil is in the details when it comes to the implications of Article 6.
+Discussions and negotiations are ongoing since 2015, specifically regarding Article 6.4, which recognises the ability for companies or individuals to engage in mitigations of greenhouse gas emissions and how this is be reconciled with each country’s targets (known as nationally determined contributions or NDCs).

 From 2017 until now: mainstreaming